phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```

 ## Source files
+### PS-CODE-008

-Separate source files should be created for each operating system module.
-Source files are grouped in directories which
+Separate source files shall be created for each operating system module.

+### PS-CODE-009
-names correspond to the names of subsystems.
+Source files shall be grouped in directories which names correspond to the names of subsystems.

 ## Functions
+### PS-CODE-010
 Functions should be short and not too complex in terms of logic.

+### PS-CODE-011
 The function should do one thing only.

-Functions should
+### PS-CODE-012
-be separated with two newline characters.
+Functions should be separated with two newline characters.

 ## Function names
+### PS-CODE-013

-Function names should be created according to the following schema `[_]<subsystem>_<functionality>` where `<subsystem>`
+Function names shall be created according to the following schema `[_]<subsystem>_<functionality>` where:
-is the name of subsystem or file to which function belongs and `<functionality>` is the brief sentence explaining the
+- `<subsystem>`is the name of subsystem or file to which function belongs
+- `<functionality>` is the brief sentence explaining the implemented functionality.

+### PS-CODE-014
-implemented functionality.
-The subsystem name should be a one word without the underline characters.
-The functionality
+The subsystem name should be a one word.

-could be expressed using many words but without the underlines.
-In such case camelCase should be used.
+### PS-CODE-015
+The subsystem name shall not contain the underscore characters

+### PS-CODE-016
+The subsystem name shall be written in camelCase if more the one word is used.

+### Example:
-For example function for kernel space memory allocation could be named `vm_kmalloc()`.
-Function for creating a new
+The function for kernel space memory allocation could be named `vm_kmalloc()`.
-thread could be named `proc_threadCreate()`.
+The function for creating a newthread could be named `proc_threadCreate()`.

+### Note:
-The underline character at the start of the function name means that function is not synchronized and its usage by two
-parallel threads demands the external synchronization.
-Good example of such function is the internal function for adding
+The underscore character at the start of the function name means that function is not sAn underscore character at the start of the function name indicates that the function is not synchronized, and its usage by two parallel threads requires external synchronization.
+A good example of such function is the internal function for adding
 the node to the red-black tree or the internal function for adding the item to the list.

+### PS-CODE-017
-Functions used internally in C file should be declared as static.
-Functions used only inside the selected subsystem
+Functions used internally in C file shall be declared as static.

+### PS-CODE-018
-could be named with the name of the module instead of the name of subsystem.
-Functions exported outside the subsystem
+Functions used only inside the selected subsystem shall be named with the name of the module instead of the name of subsystem.

+### PS-CODE-019
-must be named with subsystem name only.
+Functions exported outside the subsystem shall be named with subsystem name only.

+### PS-CODE-020
-All external (i.e. non-static) symbols (including functions) of a library must be prefixed with a library name.
+All external (i.e. non-static) symbols (including functions) of a library shall be prefixed with a library name.

+### Example
-For example, lets say we have library `libfoo` and it's function called `init`.
+Let's say we have library `libfoo` and it's function called `init`.
 This function must be prefixed with
 either `foo` or `libfoo` - prefix has to be unique and be consistent within the library:

 ```c